 End-of-life care refers to health care for a person nearing the end of their life or in the advanced stages of a terminal illness.
-Care can come from a whole team of medical professionals, counsellors, therapists, social workers, spiritual advisers, home health aides, hospice workers, trained volunteers and end-of-life doulas.
+Care can come from a whole team of medical professionals, counselors, therapists, social workers, spiritual advisers, home health aides, hospice workers, trained volunteers, and end-of-life doulas.

 Needs of the Dying